Abyssal plain: Oceanic zones

 The ocean can be conceptualized as zones, depending on depth, and presence or absence of sunlight.
 Nearly all life forms in the ocean depend on the photosynthetic activities of phytoplankton and other marine plants to convert carbon dioxide into organic carbon, which is the basic building block of organic matter.
 Photosynthesis in turn requires energy from sunlight to drive the chemical reactions that produce organic carbon.

 The stratum of the water column nearest the surface of the ocean (sea level) is referred to as the photic zone.
 The photic zone can be subdivided into two different vertical regions.
 The uppermost portion of the photic zone, where there is adequate light to support photosynthesis by phytoplankton and plants, is referred to as the euphotic zone (also referred to as the epipelagic zone, or surface zone).
 The lower portion of the photic zone, where the light intensity is insufficient for photosynthesis, is called the dysphotic zone (dysphotic means "poorly lit" in Greek).
 The dysphotic zone is also referred to as the mesopelagic zone, or the twilight zone.
-Its lowermost boundary is at a thermocline of 12 C, which, in the tropics generally lies between 200 and 1,000 metres.
+Its lowermost boundary is at a thermocline of 12 C, which, in the tropics generally lies between 200 and 1,000 m.

 The euphotic zone is somewhat arbitrarily defined as extending from the surface to the depth where the light intensity is approximately 0.1–1% of surface sunlight irradiance, depending on season, latitude and degree of water turbidity.
-In the clearest ocean water, the euphotic zone may extend to a depth of about 150 metres, or rarely, up to 200 metres.
+In the clearest ocean water, the euphotic zone may extend to a depth of about 150 m, or rarely, up to 200 m.
 Dissolved substances and solid particles absorb and scatter light, and in coastal regions the high concentration of these substances causes light to be attenuated rapidly with depth.
 In such areas the euphotic zone may be only a few tens of metres deep or less.
-The dysphotic zone, where light intensity is considerably less than 1% of surface irradiance, extends from the base of the euphotic zone to about 1,000 metres.
+The dysphotic zone, where light intensity is considerably less than 1% of surface irradiance, extends from the base of the euphotic zone to about 1,000 m.
 Extending from the bottom of the photic zone down to the seabed is the aphotic zone, a region of perpetual darkness.